YOUNG ACTIVIST AWARD

 This award, which carries a cash prize of $6000, is presented each year to a young person (or persons) with a deep commitment to human rights and social justice and a proven ability to transform this commitment into effective action.
 The recipients should have demonstrated leadership abiliy, creativity, and integrity.
 The cash award is divided equally between the individual recipient and an organization of his/her choosing.

-Nominations for the Young Activist Award may be submitted at any time by filling out the Nomination Form.
-Nominations for the next award are due by July 31, 2008.
+Nominations for the Mario Savio Young Activist Award may be submitted at any time by filling out the Nomination Form.
+Nominations for the next award are due by July 1 of the current year.
 Finalists will be asked to submit further supporting documents (letters of recommendation, articles by or about the candidate, etc.) Anyone may nominate a candidate, including members of the general public.
-The Lecture Board may also solicit nominations for activists who have come to its attention.
-All material should be submitted by e-mail to savio at sonic dot net or by mail to Mario Savio Memorial Lecture, P.O.
-Box 152, Guerneville, CA 95446.
+The Mario Savio Young Activist Award Board may also solicit nominations for activists who have come to its attention.
+All material should be submitted by e-mail to savio at sonic dot net.

 ADDITIONAL ELIGIBILITY CRITERIA: Nominees should be:

-• Engaged in activism for social change, promoting the values of peace, human rights, economic or social justice, or freedom of expression;
+• Engaged in activism for social change in the U.S., promoting the values of peace, human rights, economic or social justice, or freedom of expression;

 • Acting not alone but within the context of an organization, social movement, or larger community effort;